netdata/blog/content/posts/netdata-no-brainer.md

 ## 9. Netdata doesn't disrupt the system's core function

-Netdata uses a highly-efficient database engine to store vast quantities of data, much of it in the system's memory, without disrupting the system as a whole.
+Netdata uses a highly-efficient database engine to store vast quantities of data in the system's memory without disrupting the system as a whole.
 And since it's not loading or saving anything, it's gentle on your system's disks.

 How efficient is Netdata?
 We're talking 1% CPU utilization of a single core and 25MB of RAM.
 That's a trivial amount of usage even for small VMs in the cloud, especially when it's collecting thousands of metrics every single second.